oxidecomputer/humility/humility-bin/tests/README.md

 Cores that act as input are in the `cmd/cores` subdirectory; to add a new core file, deposit it there with a unique name that begins with `hubris.core.`

+A core is opaque once checked in:  nothing in the file says which board it came from or which toolchain built the image.
+When a core is added to cover something specific, record it under "Dump provenance" below, so that a later reader can tell what it is for and whether it is still needed.

+## Dump provenance

+`hubris.core.sidecar-rust-1.95.0` was taken from a sidecar-b-lab running `all-sp-v1.76.0` (GITC `1a60776c91377792aeed1d4ce4849bcb98339818`), the first Hubris release series built with stable Rust 1.95.0.
+That toolchain changed the in-DWARF representation of `MaybeUninit`, which broke every command that decodes one until humility learned to handle it (oxidecomputer/hubris#2615).
+It is here so the suite keeps exercising that layout.  `humility sensors` against a dump uses the `readmem` backend, which is the path that failed.

+Note that this is a sidecar image, so the commands that want Gimlet state (`spd`, `host`, and counters naming `gimlet_seq`) are marked as expected failures, per "Indicating expected failure" below.

+## Keeping up with the toolchain

+These dumps are frozen:  each one decodes the same way forever, so the suite catches humility regressions against the toolchains already represented here, but it cannot catch the *next* change to how rustc represents a type.
+Nothing in the corpus was built by a toolchain that does not yet exist, so a change of that kind shows up as a person in the lab hitting it, which is how #2615 was found.

+The way to keep that window short is to add a dump whenever Hubris changes `rust-toolchain.toml`, and to record it under "Dump provenance" above.
+That is what `hubris.core.sidecar-rust-1.95.0` is, and what `hubris.core.new-compiler` and `hubris.core.nightly-2022-11-01` appear to have been for earlier eras.

 ## Adding archives

 Some tests are able to operate on archives alone.
 Archives that act as input